Holistic Health Approaches · · 21 min read

 Identify Common Symptoms of Hormonal Imbalance in Women

-Many women may experience symptoms of a hormone imbalance due to hormonal imbalances, which can manifest in various ways and disrupt daily life.
+Many women may experience symptoms of hormonal imbalance, which can manifest in various ways and disrupt daily life.
 Common symptoms include:

-• Irregular periods: You might notice changes in how often your menstrual cycle occurs or how heavy it is.
+• Menstrual changes: You might notice changes in how often your menstrual cycle occurs or how heavy it is.

 • Mood swings: Feelings of irritability, anxiety, or even depression can become more frequent.